Mifta24/auto-quotes/quotes.md

 # 📜 Daily Quote

-> "Life is from the inside out.
-When you shift on the inside, life shifts on the outside."
+> "Happiness is a choice and a skill and you can dedicate yourself to learning that skill and making that choice."
-> — **Kamal Ravikant**
+> — **Naval Ravikant**

 ---